Robast-GmbH/Robast-Robot-Monorepo/src/ros2/navigation/behavior_tree_plugins/README.md

 # Behaviortree Plugins

 ## Overview
-This package has to be fulle rebuild in a few weeks when we migrate to jazzy This project implements behavior tree action nodes for a robot using the `nav2_behavior_tree` framework.
+This package has to be fully rebuild in a few weeks when we migrate to jazzy This project implements behavior tree action nodes for a robot using the `nav2_behavior_tree` framework.
 The primary functionalities include changing the robot's footprint, checking if a person is in front of the robot, and other behavior tree actions.

 ## File Structure